phitsanu-tr/linea-bot-v1/README.md

 ## ⚠️ Security Warning

 > Never share your `.env` or private key.
-> Treat your credentials as highly sensitive information.
+> Treat your credentials as highly sensitive information.# linea-bot-v1